Volker Schlöndorff: International success

-Hollywood and later career
+Hollywood phase

 Schlöndorff's first English-language film was Swann in Love (1984), an adaptation of the first two volumes of Marcel Proust's In Search of Lost Time.
 The film was shot in France and financed by Gaumont, and stars Jeremy Irons, Ornella Muti, Alain Delon and Fanny Ardant.

 Schlöndorff then went to the United States to make a TV adaptation of Arthur Miller's Death of a Salesman, starring Dustin Hoffman as Willy Loman and John Malkovich as Biff.
 Both actors won Emmys for their performances and Schlöndorff was nominated for an Emmy for his direction.
 The film premiered on television in 1985 and was released theatrically throughout Europe over the following years.

 Schlöndorff followed this with another TV movie in the US, A Gathering of Old Men, based on the novel of the same name by Ernest J. Gaines.
 The film stars Richard Widmark, Holly Hunter and Lou Gossett Jr. and concerns racial discrimination in 1970s Louisiana.

 Schlöndorff returned to theatrical films with the Hollywood science fiction film The Handmaid's Tale (1990).
 The film's story takes place in a dystopian near future in which most women are sterile due to pollution.
 Kate (Natasha Richardson) is arrested after attempting to flee to Canada and forced to become a "Handmaid".
 Handmaids are fertile women who are enslaved by the state and put in the households of wealthy men – who have "ceremonial" sex with them in the hope of conceiving a child.
 She becomes the Handmaid of the Commander (Robert Duvall), Fred, who is married to Serena Joy (Faye Dunaway).
 To save herself from execution, Kate – renamed "Offred", since she now is attached to Fred's household – allows the Commander's driver (Aidan Quinn) to impregnate her and falls in love with him.
 The film was in competition at the 40th Berlin International Film Festival.

 This was soon followed by Voyager (1991).
 The film stars Sam Shepard as a man who survives a plane crash, then finds the love of his life (Julie Delpy) on his next trip and begins to question the rationale of his good luck after having spent most of his life being cruel to others.
 The film was based on the novel Homo Faber by Max Frisch and was not a success at the box-office.
 He directed the concert film The Michael Nyman Songbook released in 1992.